balanced/billy/README.md

-All `tasks` are wrapped with a `scheduler`, which control the `tasks` scheduling and exposes information such as when the time of next run is scheduled, as well as if it's retryable.
+All `tasks` are wrapped with a `scheduler`, which control the `tasks` scheduling and exposes information such as when the time of next run is scheduled, as well as if a `task` is retryable.
 A `scheduler` may schedule other `tasks`.

 All `tasks` are audited and generate events, which are called